First off, download Moose and unzip it into an empty folder.

 Out Of Date Warnings - If this is ticked, when you open the library window, Moose will check if the timestamp on its local scanned data matches the timestamp on the server database.
 If the server is more recent it will suggest a rescan to keep things up to date.

-This is the older Slimserver database engine.
-If you're on version 6.3 of slimserver or earlier, this is the scanning method for you.
+If you're on version 6.3 of slimserver or earlier and are using Moose 0.74 or earlier, this is the scanning method for you.

-Note that to use the SQLite functions you must have downloaded the x86 dll package from http://adodotnetsqlite.sourceforge.net/downloads/ and copied SQLite.NET.dll and SQLite3.dll into the same folder as Moose.exe (or put them both on your path somewhere).
+To use the older SQLite functions you must have downloaded the x86 DLL package from http://adodotnetsqlite.sourceforge.net/downloads/ and copied SQLite.NET.dll and SQLite3.dll into the same folder as Moose.exe (or put them both on your path somewhere).

 The SQLite field should be set to contain the path of your slimserver db file.
 (NB: To solve potential server crashes, it's wise to use a copy of the .db file rather than the live db file - if the 'Copy Locally Before Scanning' option is ticked, Moose will attempt to do this automatically).
 When the path is set, hit the Rescan button.
 A progress bar window should hopefully be displayed.